luqman-dev-666/github-API/README.md

     npm start

 ## Usage
+you can check the webapp <a href="https://featured-repositories.herokuapp.com/">here</a>
 This app was made using github api which allows only the first 1000 results